MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### SharePoint
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Microsoft SharePoint and intelligently searching it with Microsoft Graph.
 It robustly indexes sites, webs, modern (SharePoint 2016 and later) and classic pages, wiki pages, OneNote documents, list items, tasks, calendar items, attachments, and files from SharePoint on-premises instances in near real time.
-The connector fully supports Microsoft SharePoint’s built-in user and group management, as well as Active Directory and also OAuth providers like SiteMinder and Okta.
+The connector fully supports Microsoft SharePoint’s built-in user and group management, as well as Entra ID and also OAuth providers like SiteMinder and Okta.
 The connector comes with support for Basic, NTLM, and Kerberos authentication.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-sharepoint-connector)